Tubing / Kayaking / Canoeing On The Dan River

 For tubing, we look at:

 - River flow (discharge, cubic feet per second) which should be below 600.

 - Height (gage height, feet) should be below 4 feet.

 - These parameters give you a nice easy float.
 If the discharge is too high (> 800, then the river runs high (gage height) and the the ride is fast and could become dangerous.

 - We reserve the right to not put you on the river depending on river conditions.

-- Show up 30-45 minutes early to check-in and turn in your waiver(s)
+- Show up a minimum of 30-45 minutes early to check-in and turn in your waiver(s).

 - If you bring a cooler ensure it is packed and ready to go when you arrive.
 Please bring it to the check-in area so we can prepare it for the river.

 - If you plan to rent one of our coolers, bring everything to the check-in area as soon as possible, so we can prepare your cooler for the river.

 River Adventure Hours of Operation – Wednesday thru Sunday (Closed Monday and Tuesday)